khushboo683/Dev-Homoeo-Hall/README.md

 #### Admin Side :-
 - View & manage user activity.
-- Monitors order delivery as pending delivered and canceled categories.
+- Monitors order delivery as pending, delivered and canceled categories.
 - Add, edit and delete product details in store.
 - Maintain prescription/RX status and decide the price of medicines and show it to the user.
 - Divide products into different categories on the user homepage.